ralph-bergmann/inject.dart/book/src/chapter_4_managing_application_state_through_di.md

 final CounterRepository _repository;
 ```

 Rather than using the more concise `this.repository` syntax and a public field,
 we deliberately use a private field with manual assignment to enforce strict
 encapsulation.
 This approach provides significant architectural benefits:

 1. **True Encapsulation**: Dependencies like `_repository` remain truly private.
-   If we use a public field, any component that received the ViewModel could
+   If we use a public field, any component that received the view model could
    potentially access its repository directly.
 This would violate the
    encapsulation principle and make it difficult to change the implementation
    later without breaking existing code.